Any substantive changes in this Legislative Summary that have been made since the preceding issue are indicated in bold print.

 Section 3 of the UFFRPBA adds two principles for interpreting this legislation that are rooted in official languages case law:

-Sections 5 and 6 of the UFFRPBA exclude certain activities and workplaces from the application of this legislation, including those related to the broadcasting sector and, if a federally regulated private business chooses to be subject to Quebec’s Charter of the French Language, its communications with or services provided to consumers in Quebec, and its workplaces in Quebec.100 In effect, federally regulated private businesses in Quebec may elect to comply with the provisions of the provincial law or those of the new UFFRPBA.101 Businesses choosing to be subject to the provincial legislation must give notice they are doing so.
-In addition, the Minister of Canadian Heritage may enter into an agreement with the Government of Quebec to give effect to this provision and exempt the business from the UFFRPBA.
+Sections 5 and 6 of the UFFRPBA exclude from the application of this legislation the activities and workplaces of the broadcasting sector as well as, in the case of a federally regulated private business that chooses to be subject to Quebec’s Charter of the French Language, its communications with or services provided to consumers in Quebec, and its workplaces in Quebec.119 Under clause 6(1) of Bill C‑13, federally regulated private businesses in Quebec may, in effect, elect to comply with the provisions of the provincial law or those of the new UFFRPBA.120 Under clause 6(2), businesses choosing to be subject to the provincial legislation must give notice they are doing so.
+In addition, under clause 6(3), the Minister of Canadian Heritage may enter into an agreement with the Government of Quebec to give effect to this provision and exempt the business from the UFFRPBA.

 While the rights and duties provided for in sections 7 and 8 of the UFFRPBA apply only to communications with and services to consumers in French, section 7(3) of this legislation stipulates that consumers who speak languages other than French may communicate with these businesses in those languages if they wish and if the businesses are able to do so.

-Sections 12 and 13 of the UFFRPBA specify that while also being responsible for the administration of this legislation, the Minister of Canadian Heritage is responsible for promoting the consumer and employee rights under this legislation and for providing assistance, education and information to federally regulated private businesses about these consumer and employee rights.
+Sections 12 and 13 of the UFFRPBA specify that, while also being responsible for the administration of this legislation, the Minister of Canadian Heritage is responsible for promoting consumer and employee rights under this legislation and for providing assistance, education and information to federally regulated private businesses about these consumer and employee rights.

 Under section 14 of the UFFRPBA, the Commissioner of Official Languages has a new duty, in addition to those set out in section 56(1) of the OLA.
-As a result, the Commissioner must ensure that federally regulated private businesses recognize the rights concerning communications with consumers and language of work.
+As a result, the Commissioner must ensure that federally regulated private businesses recognize the rights and respect the duties set out in the UFFRPBA concerning the use of French in communications with and services to consumers and as a language of work.

-Persons who believe that a federally regulated private business has failed to comply with its obligations under the UFFRPBA toward consumers or employees can make a complaint to the Commissioner.
-Various provisions pertain to remedies in relation to communications with and services to consumers and remedies in relation to language of work.
+If a federally regulated private business has infringed a right or failed to fulfill a duty provided for in the UFFRPBA, a complaint can be made to the Commissioner.
+Various provisions pertain to remedies in relation to communications with and services to consumers and in relation to language of work.

 Under section 16 of the UFFRPBA, Part IX of the OLA applies in respect of rights and duties under section 7 of the UFFRPBA.
 Furthermore, in applying Part IX of the OLA: